 Since selling wide format inkjet printers through traditional Canon copier channels did not work, Canon is now trying to sell through camera dealers.
 Canon is putting pictures of its printers into all its camera ads.
 Well this will sell a few, and Canon sales were helped when Encad finally went out of business.
 But its tough for Canon to come close to Epson or HP.
 Yes, their market share will rise, but low compared to what Canon deserves if you look at their technology and brand name.
 Even Xerox was selling more rebranded Encad printers than Canon was selling their own imagePROGRAF printers.
 During 2006 Canon picked up a bit more market share, in large part because Encad disappeared that year.

 During 2006, Canon came out with the iPF 5000, iPF8000 and iPF9000.
 For some reason they did not issue a 24-inch version.
-This will be their model iPF6000 and is due in early 2007.
-Since Canon showed all their cards in 2006, what is likely in 2007 are firmware updates to improve the glitches that dozens of user groups reported, namely the grainy appearance.
+This will be their model iPF6000 and was due in early 2007.